tempacc-melk/Discord-Bot/README.md

 	  - [x] purgeclean: Cleans a channel from a certain amount of messages.
 Amount can be between 1 - 999<br />
 	  - [x] botstatus: Changes the bot status to Online, Idle, Busy & Invisible<br />
 	  - [x] botactivity: Gives the bot a custom activity - options are: Playing, Streaming, Listening, Watching, Custom and Competing<br />
+	  - [x] reloadsettings: Get all the parameters from the settings.json and loads them into the bot and then reloads all variables depending those parameters<br />

   - Button Interaction<br />
 	- [x] rulesbutton: Assigns the user the role 'rules-accepted-role' on pressing "Accept" or 'rules-denied-role' on "Deny" button